 12. Costa Paradiso (Sardinia)

 If you venture across the Tyrrhenian Sea to Sardinia (Sardegna), this Mediterranean island will spoil you rotten with its beaches.
+The island is huge and you could easily spend a week in Sardinia exploring all of the different beaches, but there’s one in particular we think you’ll love.

 Tucked away on the northern coast, the aptly-named Costa Paradiso is one of the most impressive Italian coastal resorts.
 The coastline is characterized by rocky cliffs that rise from emerald coves and photogenic lookouts including Spiaggia Li Baietti.